Office of Admissions 423.869.6280

 Capstone courses such as Historical Methods and Introduction to Historiography provide a careful look at how historians do their craft.

-Courses for the major include surveys of American and world history; a variety of upper-level elective courses spanning American, European, and Asian history; and upper-level courses on historical methodology.
-Some of these courses are:
+Courses for the major include surveys of American and world history; a variety of upper-level elective courses spanning American, European, and Asian and Middle Eastern History; and upper-level courses on historical methodology.

 Internships will give you a firsthand look at how historians work, and provide valuable hands-on experience.
 Our majors have interned with: